 Yes.
 Flu shots are different from other types of vaccines in that they are formulated differently each year.
 Scientists research flu outbreaks all over the world and predict which strains will be most common in a given year.
 These strains go into the vaccine for that particular flu season.
 Since the dominant strains vary from one year to the next, so will the makeup of the vaccine itself.
 Flu shots also lose their effectiveness quicker than other types of vaccines.
 Getting the shot once will only provide protection for that particular flu season.

 I don’t get the vaccine and I don’t get sick.
 Why should I start?

 There are a variety of reasons for why some people don’t get the flu.
 However, research has proven time and time again that vaccines are the single best way to avoid contracting the virus.
 You never know when the flu can strike—and if you’ve never had it before, it can pack quite a punch.
 If you do catch influenza, the flu shot can also reduce the duration of your illness and the severity of your symptoms.

 Don’t take a chance with your health.
 Visit Riverview Medical Center for flu shots without an appointment.
-Our Rock Hill, SC location is open 24 hours a day for your convenience.
+Our Rock Hill, SC location is open every day for your convenience.
 We’re here to help you stay well!